-MDXCrowdfund is our easy-to-use crowdfunding platform.
+MDXCrowdfund is our easy-to-use, rewards-based crowdfunding platform.
 It connects people to some of the incredible student and staff initiatives taking place at Middlesex University daily.

 MDXCrowdfund is powered by Hubbub, specialists in the provision of crowdfunding platforms to educational institutions and non-profit organisations.

 In crowdfunding a large number of people (e.g. family, friends, people with shared interests) donate small amounts of money to a project they are interested in.
 These donations add up to a much larger amount, enabling you to bring your project to life.

 The rewards-based element means donors receive a small reward related to the crowdfunding project – e.g. a special thanks video, a film credit, or a ticket to the show or gig they have helped crowdfund, or even branded merchandise.

 For more information please go to How it works.

 MDXCrowdfund is open to all Middlesex University students and members of staff.

 Anybody can sponsor projects.
 Typically earlier donations come from a Project Creator’s family and friends, who then help to raise awareness by promoting the campaign to their own contacts.
 Alumni also frequently donate to projects featured on university-branded crowdfunding platforms because they have a close attachment with the institution and want to support it and its students.